Lynn Cullen: Career

 From 1999 until a format change in August 2008, Cullen was a radio talk show host on radio station WPTT AM 1360.

 Cullen's reporting for WTAE-TV from 1981 to 1992 garnered her numerous awards, including a 1991 Emmy award, four Golden Quills for Journalistic Excellence from the Pittsburgh Press Club, and three Pennsylvania Associated Press Broadcaster Awards for feature reporting.
-She also received the Printer's Devil Award from Women in Communications for her ability to see the humor in the world and to puncture the pompous among us.
-In addition, the YWCA honored her for her rigorous work against racism and bigotry.
-Her best TV work had a literate sense of irreverence that was unlike anything else in the Pittsburgh market at that time.

 Cullen hosted a radio talk show on WTAE Radio from 1987 to 1997 and was twice named "Best Talk Show Host" in Pittsburgh by the readers of both Pittsburgh Magazine and In Pittsburgh Newsweekly.
 Vectors Pittsburgh honored her as the 1997 Person of the Year in Communications, and the Squirrel Hill Urban Coalition similarly honored her as its Person of the Year in 1998.

 Cullen also hosted two weekly public television programs: the statewide award-winning quiz show The Pennsylvania Game and the prime-time public affairs program Cullen-Devlin on WQEX-TV.

 The Pittsburgh Post-Gazette named Cullen one of Pittsburgh's fifty most influential cultural power brokers.
 She is listed in Who's Who of American Women and Who's Who in American Media.

-Cullen has also authored a chapter in a college journalism textbook on live television news reporting and provides op-ed pieces for local print media.

 Before moving to Pittsburgh in 1981, Cullen was a television anchor and reporter at WISC-TV, the CBS affiliate in Madison, Wisconsin.
 She attended Green Bay East High School, the Neighborhood Playhouse School of the Theatre in New York City, Northwestern University and the University of Wisconsin–Madison where she received her degree in journalism.